 Myth Reality The poor do not consider access to energy a priority.
 The poor may not use the term 'energy' but they often spend far more time and effort obtaining energy services compared to the richer section of the population.
 They spend a substantial proportion of their household income on energy for basic survival activities, that is cooking, keeping warm, and so on.
-Access to electricity, grid or People need to access a decentralized, will solve all the range of energy sources energy service needs of the to satisfy their energy poor. needs, that is cooking, heating, transport, and communication.
-Poor people cannot pay for Many poor people pay their energy services. more per unit of energy area energy sections. than the better off, partly due to inefficient conver- sion and lack of integrated planning.
+Access to electricity, grid or decentralized, will solve all the energy service needs of the poor.
+People need to access a range of energy sources to satisfy their energy needs, that is cooking, heating, transport, and communication.
+Poor people cannot pay for their energy services.
+Many poor people pay more per unit of energy than the better off, partly due to inefficient conver- sion and lack of integrated planning.
 Only rural areas suffer from lack of access to energy.
 Poor people in urban and peri-urban areas also suffer from lack of access to energy services, and their numbers are likely to increase.
-It is predicted that almost 61% of the world's population will be living in urban and peri-urban areas and services are not expected to grow commen- surately.
-Commercial energy required to Reaching the poor with satisfy the needs of the poor is basic modern energy significant with respect to total services as envisioned in global energy consumption. the MDG Energy Vision would increase global commercial energy consumption by about 900 TWh (terrawatt-hour) per year, which is less than 1% of the global energy demand.
+It is predicted that almost 61% of the world's population will be living in urban and peri-urban areas and services are not expected to grow commensurately.
+Commercial energy required to satisfy the needs of the poor is significant with respect to total global energy consumption.
+Reaching the poor with basic modern energy services as envisioned in the MDG Energy Vision would increase global commercial energy consumption by about 900 TWh (terrawatt-hour) per year, which is less than 1% of the global energy demand.